hjoshi123/M1DevSetup/README.md

 ## Dependencies

 * Zsh (default shell in Mac os)
+* Installation of `oh-my-zsh` is recommended since it has default tools and plugins.
+Refer `prereq.sh` file for installations.
 * Git (Xcode Command line tools.
 If not present run `xcode-select --install`)

 ## Part 1